Birtanay/awsSandboxOzi/containerServiceECS/README.md

 Instead, your Terraform state file has been partially updated with any resources that successfully completed.
 Please address the error above and apply again to incrementally change your infrastructure.

+## Next error

+When you remove available_zones from aws_autoscaling_group it completes, but this time service under ecs cluster cannot find any instance to run tasks on.

+## Other errors

+### Error

+* aws_launch_configuration.ecs_launch_configuration: Error creating launch configuration: ValidationError: The key pair 'MyKeyPair' does not exist status code: 400, request id: 59694c21-8063-11e7-b945-c313b3cdc9e8

+### Solution

+I created a new keypair and used that

+### Error

+* aws_autoscaling_group.ecs_autoscaling_group: Error creating AutoScaling Group: ValidationError: The subnet ID 'vpc-113e6b68' does not exist status code: 400, request id: 3536d34b-80e9-11e7-b34e-b18df4e78a9b

+### Solution

+Autoscaling group parameter corrected. previously vpc_zone_identifier was showing vpc id, it is changed to subnet id

+### Error

+* aws_ecs_service.hello_world_service: InvalidParameterException: Unable to assume role and validate the listeners configured on your load balancer.
+Please verify that the ECS service role being passed has the proper permissions. status code: 400, request id: 637117f9-8275-11e7-b3c1-43cdf17362f4 "hello-world"

+### Solution

+I don't remember.
+I am not sure that I resolved this one.